 The benefits of marine insurance are extensive with a promise of comprehensive coverage.
 There are certain exclusions applicable to the transit insurance policy.
 Following are the general exclusions under a transit insurance policy:

 - Losses or damage caused due to willful misconduct of the insured

 - Riots, strikes, and terrorism

-However, losses arising out of the war, terrorism, and riots can be covered by paying an additional premium depending on the terms and conditions of the marine insurance policy.
-Understanding the features of marine insurance helps businesses to make the right choices.
+However, losses from war, terrorism, and riots can be covered by paying an additional premium, depending on the chosen transit insurance policy’s terms and conditions.
+Therefore, understanding the features of marine insurance helps businesses to make the right choices.